Peptara LabsPEPTARA LABS

 The Real Risk of Buying Peptides From Telegram Sellers

-Buying peptides from Telegram sellers is more common than most clinics admit.
-A patient showed me a Telegram screenshot last month: a peptide vial photo, a price, and a stranger's promise that it was "pharma grade."
-She wanted to know if it was safe.
-I told her the truth, which is that neither of us could know from that photo, and that not knowing was the whole problem.
+Buying peptides from Telegram sellers is more common than many buyers realize.
+A typical sales screenshot shows a vial photo, a price, and a stranger's promise that it is "pharma grade."
+The problem is that nobody can verify safety from that image.
+That uncertainty is the whole risk.

 What you're actually buying when there's no paper trail